Revision History of the Audio Spectrum Analyzer / Spectrum Lab

 is now included (and replaces the old "manual")

-- Deciced to rename the project from "Spectrum" to "SpecLab"
+- Renamed the project from "Spectrum" to "SpecLab"

 which will also be the name of the executable files.